✓ Updated May 2026

 Public Ferry

 The most budget-friendly way to reach Maafushi from Malé, this local ferry is used by residents and offers a glimpse into everyday Maldivian life.
-It's a slow but scenic journey, especially as you approach the atolls.
+It's a slow but authentic journey, perfect for those not in a rush and wanting to save money.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.